 While the default status list is used for the template, the status list is dynamically updated as changes are made to the default status list.
 If the status list for the template is modified and the template is saved, the status list is no longer dynamically updated as changes are made to the default status list.
-Note: The default status list is defined from the Default Status List page.See Default Status List.
+Note: The default status list is defined from the Default Status List page.See Define Default Status List.

 For portals with the auto assignment/progression/disposition functionality enabled (via Feature Activation Preferences), the Status List section will include Auto Assign Pre-Employment Verification, Auto Progression, and Auto Disposition columns.
 These options let you auto-assign pre-employment verifications, as well as set auto-progression and auto-disposition for statuses.

 To add statuses from the list, click the Edit icon to the right of the Status List heading.
 The Edit Status List pop-up opens.